pippim/pippim.github.io/programs/mserve.md

 **lc.FNAME** represents "location.py" (**lc.**), "Filename" (**FNAME**).
 When working inside the `location.py` module, drop the **lc.** prefix.
 In the other Python modules, **import location as lc** is used.

+## JSON Data Files

+Just like pickle data files, the JSON format allows serialized Python objects like lists and dictionaries to be stored in non-serialized format on storage devices.

+Unlike the pickle format, the JSON format is human-readable.

+You will find JSON data files whenever a location resides on an FTP Host Server like an Android mobile phone.

+These are the files you will find in the location subdirectory:

+- **walk_list** - lc.FNAME_WALK_LIST - Cached directory and
+filenames that dramatically speeds up **mserve** startup time from many minutes to a split second.
+- **size_dict** - lc.FNAME_SIZE_DICT - Filename dictionary with
+file sizes dramatically speeds up generating the *Music Location Tree*.

 ---